 - Increasing knowledge sharing between the local and international Agile community.

-- Affording underserved communities access to international speakers and the broader Agile community.
+- Affording underserved communities the access to international speakers and the broader Agile community.

-South Africa will pilot this initiative and document the learning and guidelines.
-These can be used by other emerging economies for future initiatives.
-The Emerging Economies (South Africa) initiative committee will be volunteers from a diverse group of local communities as well as regions.
+South Africa will pilot this initiative and document the learnings to be used by other emerging economies for future initiatives.

-- Host 2 speaker events per year in cities that do not currently host Agile conferences, i.e. Pretoria and Durban.
-While these are major cities, they are currently “underserved” by Agile conferences and community events.
+- Host 2 speaker events (workshops, Open Spaces, etc.) per year in cities that do not currently host Agile conferences.

 - Events will be arranged in partnership with existing local community groups to maximize the reach of the event as well as the diversity of material covered.

-- Speakers will collaborate with a local community member or members (with a strong focus on race, age and gender diversity).
-This is to ensure knowledge transfer and general advancement of the local community.
-E.g. a local community member will be the Open Space Facilitator or will co-facilitate the workshop.
+- Speakers will collaborate with local community members (with a strong focus on race, age, cultural and gender diversity) to ensure knowledge transfer and general advancement of the local community.